Oranjehof

 Oranjehof or Oranjehof Dutch Connection Centre is one of the two museums that are part of the multi-cultural, multi-purpose visitor and community hub Te Awahou Nieuwe Stroom in Foxton, New Zealand, just over an hour's drive north of Wellington.

 The award-winning facility is also the home of the Piriharakeke Generation Inspiration Centre, a library, community rooms, a gallery, a heritage room, a Council Service Centre and an i-SITE desk.

 The Oranjehof museum was created with wide support from the Dutch community in New Zealand.
-The museum, is a centre for Dutch culture, language, community, and depicts the story of the Dutch in New Zealand.

-Oranjehof is an integral part of the Te Awahou Riverside Cultural Park, which also features two Dutch-inspired cafes, and a flour-grinding windmill, De Molen.
+The museum is a centre for Dutch culture, language, community, and depicts the story of the Dutch in New Zealand.
+It is an integral part of the Te Awahou Riverside Cultural Park, which also features two Dutch-inspired cafes, and a flour-grinding windmill, De Molen.

 The Dutch Connection Museum Trust collaborated in partnership with Horowhenua District Council, and the Te Taitoa Māori o Te Awahou Trust to create the Te Awahou Nieuwe Stroom facility - the home of the Oranjehof Dutch Connection Centre.

-An Unknown Story

-The Dutch – and their children and grandchildren – helped change New Zealand to a more diverse, multi-cultural nation since the 1950s and 1960s.
-They arrived as the first big wave of non-English speaking immigrants, in what was then still a strongly British nation.

-Dutch migrants were issued an ‘Alien Pass’ and told to become ‘New Britishers’.
-The directive from both Dutch and New Zealand Governments was to merge into mainstream society.
-It became the norm to ignore the culture of origin, and speak English at home.

-Invisible Immigrants

-As a result, the Dutch became the ‘Invisible Immigrants’, as they integrated into mainstream society.
-In a way, the Dutch migrants are missing from the pages of history.
-Michael King, in his Penguin ‘History of New Zealand’ tells the story of all migrant groups – except the Dutch.
-Oranjehof is the place that addresses that omission.

-Today, at least one in every 40 or so New Zealanders has some Dutch heritage or connections.
-These hard-working arrivals influenced the tastes of a nation – in the arts, dance, religion, and food.
-Oranjehof tells those eye-opening stories in interactive ways, which include digital displays and hands-on games.

-The history of the Dutch in Aotearoa goes all the way back to Tasman's arrival in 1642, some 127 years before Captain Cook.

 Oranjehof Museum

-Oranjehof is a museum that is quintessential Dutch, with a colourful sense of humour of its own, plenty of gezelligheid, and a sense of clear Dutch design.

-Dutch artists represented, include photographer Ans Westra, sculptor Leon van den Eijkel, and ceramicists Anneke Borren and Melis van der Sluis.
+Oranjehof is designed in a gezelligheid Dutch style.
+Dutch artists represented include photographer Ans Westra, sculptor Leon van den Eijkel, and ceramicists Anneke Borren and Melis van der Sluis.
 Designers include fashion icon Doris de Pont and Carpay who did innovative work for Crown Lynn and also had a major impact on textile and graphic design.